Code Sharing with GitHub

 DO NOT CLOSE the next page as it will be the only time you can see your token.

 Copy your token to your clipboard and then push to GitHub from the command line using git push.
-When you are prompted for your password, copy your token.
+When you are prompted for your password, paste your token.

-Only once it has worked and that your token as been cached by your OS password manager you can close the GitHub webpage displaying your token value.
+Once it works your token will be safely stored by your OS password manager.
+Then you can close the GitHub webpage displaying your token value.

 Another option is to set up the method that is commonly used by many different services to authenticate access on the command line.
 This method is called Secure Shell Protocol (SSH).
 SSH is a cryptographic network protocol that allows secure communication between computers using an otherwise insecure network.